 Thinning Hair

 A thyroid condition can cause hair loss if it is left untreated.
-When your thyroid hormones and your thyroid-stimulating hormone are low, your hair may thin, and you may lose the outer third of your eyebrows.
+When your thyroid hormones and thyroid-stimulating hormone are low, your hair may thin, and you may lose the outer third of your eyebrows.
 Thyroid hormones send signals to your hair follicles to stimulate hair growth.
 If your thyroid hormones become imbalanced, your hair may fall out and thin.
 Both thyroid medications and thyroid conditions can lead to hair loss.

 Causes of Thyroid Disorders